Inflammatory Breast Cancer

-Breasts are composed of ducts, milk glands, and fatty and fibrous tissues.
-Fibrocystic disease occurs when there are fluid-filled lumps (cysts) of duct tissue.
+Breasts are made up of ducts, milk glands, and fatty and fibrous tissues.
+Fibrocystic disease is when there are fluid-filled lumps (cysts) of duct tissue.
 These lumps are surrounded by a scar-like capsule of tissue in the breasts.
-Although harmless, these lumps can sometimes be the site of pain (mastalgia) that recurs late in each menstrual cycle.
-The greatest problem with fibrocystic disease is telling the difference between this condition and breast cancer.

 Gynecomastia is an enlargement of the breasts in men.
 This condition is not the same as having a fatty breast area from obesity.
 The breast tissue is firm in men with gynecomastia.
 This may occur in up to one-third of men.
-About 65% of boys will develop some degree of breast enlargement during puberty.
+More than half of boys will develop some degree of breast enlargement during puberty.
 This is normal and usually goes away by age 18.

 - 1 of 1